-In July 2018 we opened a Day Care Centre for street children in Birgunj.
+We have been running the Day Care Centre for street children in Birgunj since July 2018.
 The centre acts as a central point for street children to come, have food, classes, activities, counselling and some children stay over night.
 Our staff spend a few hours every morning on the streets talking to other children living there and trying to assist them as well.
 Following the success of the day care centre, we signed an MOU with the local government to run the child helpline in the district as well.
 We moved to a larger building and the helpline was officially launched in July 2019.
 At the day care centre/child helpline we assist on average 25 children everyday and we hope to help more and more.
 We have also helped in many cases of child labour in the city and are planning to work on that further with the mayor and other authorities.

-We also had a number of volunteers visiting our projects and assisting with language classes, building chicken huts, gardening, painting, art, sports, music.
+Until the end of 2019 we also had a number of volunteers visiting our projects and assisting with language classes, painting, art, sports, music.
 The volunteers also greatly contributed to fundraising for our projects.
-Thanks to these efforts the children have gone on a couple of amazing trips that our returning volunteer has raised the money for.
+Thanks to these efforts the children have gone on a couple of amazing trips that our returning volunteers have raised the money for.